Antonio Meucci: Trial

 With a change in administration and charges of conflict of interest (on both sides) arising from the original trial, the U.S. Attorney General dropped the lawsuit on 30 November 1897 leaving several issues undecided on the merits.
 During a deposition filed for the 1887 trial, Meucci claimed to have created the first working model of a telephone in Italy in 1834.
 In 1886, in the first of three cases in which he was involved, Meucci took the stand as a witness in the hopes of establishing his invention's priority.
 Meucci's evidence in this case was disputed due to lack of material evidence of his inventions as his working models were reportedly lost at the laboratory of American District Telegraph (ADT) of New York.
 ADT did not merge with Western Union to become its subsidiary until 1901.

 Meucci's patent caveat had described a lover's telegraph, which transmitted sound vibrations mechanically across a taut wire, a conclusion that was also noted in various reviews ("The court further held that the caveat of Meucci did not describe any elements of an electric speaking telephone ...", and "The court held that Meucci's device consisted of a mechanical telephone consisting of a mouthpiece and an earpiece connected by a wire, and that beyond this the invention of Meucci was only imagination.")
 Meucci's work, like many other inventors of the period, was based on earlier acoustic principles and despite evidence of earlier experiments, the final case involving Meucci was eventually dropped upon his death.

 Death

-Meucci became ill in March 1889, and died on 18 October 1889 in Clifton, Staten Island, New York.
+Meucci became ill in March 1889, and died on 18 October 1889 in Clifton, Staten Island (at the time part of the town of Southfield), New York.